tapanther/Tritan/docs/CampaignLog_0.md

 *570Y 2M 7KAL*

-The Party reaches Cantfall, and it is clear that the town has been razed by gnolls.
+The Party reaches [Cantfall][Cantfall], and it is clear that the town has been razed by gnolls.
 There is evidence that Zhackson, the mysterious halfling they have been trailing, was in possession of a powerful First Age artifact based on the surviving town records.

 ---